rmrector/script.artwork.dump/README.md

 Artwork Dump is an add-on for Kodi that downloads artwork for media in your video and music libraries into your media file system.
 It only downloads artwork already added to your libraries by scrapers, NFO files, or other add-ons.
-Kodi 19 Matrix only.
+For Kodi 19 Matrix and newer versions.

 ## Usage